-LaHabra Stucco Color Charts: A Comprehensive Technical Guide
+LaHabra Stucco Color Charts: LRV and Pigment Chemistry Guide

-In Southern California, LaHabra Stucco is synonymous with "The Stucco Look."
-Founded in Anaheim in 1926, they essentially invented the colored finish coat industry.
-However, navigating their color system can be confusing because not all colors are available in all materials.
+In Southern California, LaHabra Stucco is a recognized name in exterior plaster finishes.
+However, navigating their color system requires understanding that not all colors are compatible with all base materials.

-If you pick a color from the "Standard" chart but want an Acrylic Finish, or choose a "Platinum" color for a traditional cement wall, you may be setting yourself up for a mismatch.
-This guide breaks down the specific collections and the chemistry behind them.
+If you choose a color from the "Standard" chart but want an acrylic finish, or choose a dark "Lifestyle" color for a traditional cement wall, you may face fading, efflorescence, or mismatching.
+This guide explains the chemistry behind these color collections.

-LaHabra separates their palette based on pigment stability and cost.
+LaHabra categorizes its palette largely based on pigment stability and the intended finish system.

 Free Assessment